 With experience and research I've discovered that there's actually very few foods which will kill chickens.

-Some won't do them much good and some may make them ill if eaten in very large quantities, but very few are actually lethal.
+Some won't do them much good and some may make them ill if eaten in very large quantities.
+But very few are actually fatal.

-The five foods here, though, are potentially killers for your chickens.
+My research has shown that the five foods here are potentially killers for your chickens.

-They contain a toxin called phytohaemagglutinin which is fatal to chickens.
+Beans contain a toxin called phytohaemagglutinin which is always fatal to poultry.

 Illness will occur after eating as few as three or four beans and will progress very rapidly, killing in as short a time as an hour.

-Once eaten, there's nothing to be done to save the bird.
+Once eaten, there's nothing to be done to save the bird(2).

-You should not use dried beans for sprouts either.
+You should not use dried beans for sprouting, either.
 Seeds such as sprouted lentils are healthy and carry no risk of poisoning.

 To make them safe for both humans and chickens, beans should be soaked in cold water for at least five hours - preferably longer.
-Then, discard the water, rinse the beans rinsed thoroughly and boil rapidly in fresh water for at least ten minutes - fifteen to be on the safe side.
+Then, discard the water, rinse the beans thoroughly and boil rapidly in fresh water for at least thirty minutes.

 Once cooked, they can be added to any recipe or given to your hens.